 Acquisition price: $750 million

 What came after the acquisition: There are a few reasons why Quip has proven to be a valuable acquisition for Salesforce.
-One of the key features is its bi-directional sync that allows for CRM data to be integrated seamlessly into a document.
+One of the key features is its bi-directional sync that allows CRM data to be integrated seamlessly into a document.

 Additionally, Quip offers a variety of 'live apps,' which enable users to include calendars, checklists, videos, and more within a Quip document.